ZawojWeb/Next.js-Website/README.md

   - Create custom viwes
   - Integration with front
   - Deploy as headless CMS
-* Have very simply like system
+* Have very simply like system.

 This project is very easy do develop.
 And is available here: https://next-js-website-zawojweb.vercel.app